Manually install Fairphone OS for the Fairphone 2

 The procedure is the same in both situations.
 However, if your new display stays black you will not have a visual feedback of what is happening in your Fairphone 2 during the process.
 That is why we designed very detailed instructions to better help you following the necessary steps.
 Be aware of the green coloured text for any exception that might apply in this scenario.

-You will use a computer to download a ZIP archive and load the needed file onto the Fairphone 2.
-The user data will not be erased.
-If you want or need to do so, please refer to the article how to return to factory settings.
+- The user data will not be erased.
+If you want or need to do so, please refer to the article how to return to factory settings

-- Prerequisite: On GNU/Linux systems, you need to install the fastboot tool, usually available through your package manager.
+- You need to install the fastboot tool, usually available through your package manager

 - Download the ZIP archive below to your computer: